NicoKancz/NicoKancz/README.md

 # Hello World 🌍
 ---
-I am from Belgium and also graduated as a web developer/software engineer.
+I am from Belgium and also graduated as a web/software developer.
 I love programming, playing music on my guitar and boxing.
-Right now trying to learn and refresh my skills (see [Technologies](#my-anchor))) and at the same time actively searching for an opportunity as a programming developer :)
+Right now I am trying to learn and refresh my skills (see [Technologies](#my-anchor))) and at the same time actively searching for an opportunity as a programming developer :)

 ## 🔨 I’m currently working on
 ---